Jeansidharta/Youtube-Playback-speed-extension/README.md

 - download this repository and unzip it.

-- in your chrome broswer, open the options menu (three dots at the top right of your screen)->more tools->extensions
+- in your chrome browser, open the options menu (three dots at the top right of your screen)->more tools->extensions

 - check the "developer options" button at the top right of the screen.
 This will open a menu at the top of your screen.